jarviscanada/jarvis_data_eng_NevenHuynh/sql/README.md

 # Introduction
 This project contains a compilation of SQL exercises to improve one's skills in writing queries.
-The Topics include:
+The database being used is a sample country club and the topics include:
 - CRUD (create, read, update, delete)
 - Basic filtering using the 'WHERE' clause
 - Joining tables